 Employees who elect to serve in U. S. military reserve organizations or state militia groups may take the necessary time off without pay to participate in these activities.
-Although the district will attempt to accommodate the employee's absence, it shall be the employee's responsibility to find another qualified employee to cover his/her shift.
-During the employee's absence, they will retain all of their legal rights for continued employment under existing laws.
-These employees may apply accrued personal leave and unused earned PTO to the leave if they wish, however, they are not obliged to do so.
+During the employee's absence, they will retain all of their legal rights for continued employment under USERRA and subchapter E of Texas Government Code Chapter 437, as applicable.
+These employees may apply accrued and unused PTO to the leave if they wish, however, they are not obliged to do so.